freshworks/marketplace-sample-apps/Freshworks-Samples/Freshservice/onclick_alerts/README.md

 ## Procedure to run the app

-1. Run the app locally using the [`fdk run`](https://developers.freshchat.com/v2/docs/freshworks-cli/#run) command.
+1. Run the app locally using the [`fdk run`](https://developers.freshservice.com/docs/freshworks-cli/#_run) command.
-2. Navigate to the tickets page and select any ticket
+2. Go to Freshservcie, navigate to the tickets page and select any ticket
-3. Append `?dev=true` to the URL to see the changes
+3. Refer to the [Test your app](https://developer.freshservice.com/docs/quick-start/) section of the quickstart guide to allow insecure content.

-    > **NOTE:** If you dont see anything please refer to the [test your app](https://developer.freshservice.com/docs/quick-start/) section of the quickstart guide to allow insecure content.
+4. Append `?dev=true` to the URL to see the changes